Sushreesatarupa/Markdown/README.md

 Markdown is a free markup language with simple formatting syntax.
 Use it for creating webpages, documents or any text that needs to be transformed into other formats like HTML.

+Markdown is a lightweight markup language.
+It allows you to style a digital text document using typical formatting techniques: for example, headings, emphasis, lists, images, and links.
+Markdown files are stored as .md or .markdown.
+Also, Markdown can be optionally converted into XHTML or HTML to display nicely in a browser.

+Some of the many uses of Markdown are readme files, writing messages in online discussion forums, creating rich text using a plain text editor, emails, and technical documentation.
+Popular sites that use Markdown include GitHub, Trello, Reddit, SourceForge, and StackExchange, among many others.

+Writers can have as much control over the presentation of their information without resorting to full HTML tagging.
+At the same time, Markdown parsers also support dropping in blocks of HTML code that add to Markdown’s limited syntax, in case you want to achieve a more complex design

 ### Why use Markdown?
 It makes it easier for non-tech writers to produce documentation that can be collaborative and flexible at the same time.

+You don’t even have to be a developer to pick up the basics.
+The advantage of Markdown is that once you know how it works, it’s very easy to write.
+It’s intuitively easy to pick up because it’s based on email formatting conventions that many people have been exposed to already.

+You can also easily read Markdown in its raw state, unlike for example raw HTML, which is full of tags.
+The Markdown syntax flows perfectly with the rest of your writing, and it’s intuitively clear what the syntax means.

+Markdown is platform-independent, which means you can create Markdown files in any text editor.
+It’s useful across many different websites and applications.

+It’s a reusable skill.
+Markdown is versatile, so you learn it once, and you can use it for lots of different activities.
+You can use Markdown to take notes, create content for a website, or produce print-ready documents.

+# Basics of Markdown

 ```markdown
 Syntax highlighted code block